Malibushko/yatgbotlib/README.md

 Compiler with C++17
 CMake v 3.5 or higher
 Conan
+Python 3.x.x

+## Supported API version

+API for this library generated automatically (if use Conan) during the build
+If you want to update API just rebuild the library as usual
+If you choose building by hands, to generate API you need the following python libraries:
+1) `lxml`
+2) `html2markdown`
+3) `beautifulsoup4`
+4) `requests`

 ### Build instructions (Conan)
 ```
 conan remote add <some_name> https://api.bintray.com/conan/yehorka9991/magic_get
 ```
-This will add repository with library recipe to your remotes
+This will add repository with library recipe to your remotes or download `conanfile.py` from this repo and run

+`cd /path/to/conanfile`
+`conan create .`
+`conan run .`

 Then you can add library by adding
 ```cpp
 if(NOT EXISTS "${CMAKE_BINARY_DIR}/conan.cmake")